The Top 6 Benefits of Obtaining an EPC

 6. Social and environmental benefits

-With the current emphasis on environmental issues and expected price increases of gas and electricity bills, having a "greener" property is now more beneficial than ever.
-Having energy efficient property is the best option for all property owners, investors or landlords, as it will improve your reputation and attract more potential buyers and/or tenants, while helping to reduce the impact on the environment and potentially helping to reduce the price of gas and electricity bills in the future.
+With the current emphasis on environmental issues and price increases of gas and electricity bills, having a "greener" property is now more beneficial than ever.
+Having energy efficient property is the best option for all property owners, investors or landlords, as it will improve your reputation and attract more potential buyers and/or tenants, while helping to reduce the impact on the environment, thus potentially helping to reduce the price of gas and electricity bills in the future.